 StudentsI am constantly learning from my students:

-I am Senior Member of the French University Institute (IUF), Professor 1CL in LIPADE, the computer science department of the University of Paris, and Director of the Data Intelligence Institue of Paris (diiP), LIPADE, and the Data Intensive and Knowledge Oriented Systems (diNo) group.
+I am Senior Member of the French University Institute (IUF), Distinguished Professor (CL Ex) in LIPADE, the computer science department of the Universite Paris Cite, and Director of the Data Intelligence Institue of Paris (diiP), LIPADE, and the Data Intensive and Knowledge Oriented Systems (diNo) group.
 I am Member of the Board of Trustees of the VLDB Endowment, Associate Editor for VLDB 2019, Editor in Chief for the Big Data Research (BDR) journal, and Associate Editor for the Transactions on Knowledge and Data Engineering (TKDE) journal.

 I have been General Chair for VLDB 2013 (the premier international conference on very large databases), and a founder and director of dbTrento (the Data and Information Management Group of the University of Trento).